Purpose In Business: Meaningful Action Or Empty Words?

 Various research studies show that purpose pays off, big time.
 A study by Nielsen found that “55% of global respondents are willing to pay extra for products and services from companies that are committed to positive social and environmental impact—up from 50 percent in 2012 and 45 percent in 2011”.

 In his book Firms of Endearment, Raj Sisodia concludes that purpose-led companies outperform the S&P 500 by 10 times between 1996 and 2011.
-Outperforming in this case meaning outperforming in terms of financial returns.
+Outperforming in this case means outperforming in terms of financial returns.

-Another reason that organizations try to put purpose first is because it helps them to win "the war on talent".
+Another reason that organizations try to put purpose first is that it helps them to win "the war on talent".
 People want purpose in work.
 They look for organizations they can relate to and that positively influence the causes they support.
 Not surprisingly, therefore it also triggers employee's intrinsic motivation.

 Conclusion?
 Purpose pays off in various ways.